hpbuniat/jquery-popunder/README.markdown

 <pre>
 {
     "cookie": "__puc",     The cookie-name (optional, used for blocking a popunder) "name": "__pu",        The window-name (optional)
     "blocktime": false,    The time to block popunder, in minutes "window": {
         "height": ..
 The width of the popunder "width": ..
-The height of the popunder ..: ..
+The height of the popunder ..: ..             more window.open-parameters ..
     },
     "skip": {              UA-Patterns to skip
         "opera": true
-    }
+    },
-}
+    "cb": null             Callback, after a popunder has been opened (if a function) }
 </pre>